ampedandwired/bamboo-mutex-plugin/README.md

 Usage
 -----

 The plugin is configured on the "Miscellaneous" tab of the plan configuration.
 There is a single text entry field that allows you to specify the mutex "key" for the plan.
-If two or more plans have the same mutex key, this plugin will prevent them from running simultaneously.
+If two or more plans have the same mutex key (case sensitive), this plugin will prevent them from running simultaneously.

 Note that specifying multiple keys on a single plan is not supported right now (could be done as an enhancement if there is demand).